-I know we are all wondering about what will happen to travelling after Corona.
+I know we are all wondering about what will happen to travelling after the Coronavirus pandemic.
 Is it going to be safe?
 How will we be able to travel freely?
 Will it be more expensive or cheaper?
 These are some of the questions lingering in my mind.

 At least 91% (7.1 Billion people) of the world’s population, live in countries with restrictions on people arriving from other countries.
 People who are neither citizens nor residents, such as tourists, business travellers and new immigrants are denied access.
 43 of Africa’s 54 countries have closed their borders, according to the Africa Centers for Disease Control and Prevention.

-More than half of Africa’s 54 countries have imposed lock downs, curfews, travel bans or other restrictions to try to contain the spread of COVID-19.
+More than half of Africa’s 54 countries have imposed lock downs, curfews, travel bans or other restrictions to try to contain the spread of coronavirus.
 51 of the African countries have reported cases of the disease.
-As of May 21, 2020 there were 1,109 confirmed cases of COVID-19 in Kenya, with 375 recovered patients and 45 related deaths.
+As of May 21, 2020 there were 1,109 confirmed cases of coronavirus in Kenya, with 375 recovered patients and 45 related deaths.

-I attended a webinar series on preparing for tourism recovery after Corona and the points that were shared were really insightful.
+I attended a webinar series on preparing for tourism recovery after Coronavirus and the points that were shared were really insightful.

-As Kenyans, how prepared are we for what will happen after corona?
+As Kenyans, how prepared are we for what will happen after coronavirus?

 Currently the country is under partial lock down with travel bans into and out of Nairobi, Mombasa, Kwale and Kilifi by air, road or rail.
 Only essential service providers are exempted from this travel ban.
 There is currently a mandatory, country-wide curfew imposed between 7.00pm and 5.00am.We are not certain on when this travel ban will be lifted but we are optimistic that soon, we will be able to travel again.

 One of the points that came out strongly from the webinar is that Corona may be with us for a longer time than we anticipated.
 We might have to “Live with it” because we can not put our lives on hold forever.